 Buy For The Long Term

 When a real estate market presents challenges, it also presents opportunities.
 But it's also important to keep in mind the factors that have contributed to the market shift.
 The Toronto real estate market has long been subject to investor confidence and speculation, such that Toronto condo values no longer align with the basic fundamentals of income to expenses, but instead rely on the notion that its growth in value is what will ultimately generate a profit.
-With this approach no longer reliable, it implies both investors and end-users need to have all the facts at hand, know which questions to ask as it pertains to their needs and objective, and having a realtor with a particularly critical eye when on the dwell hunt in the context of the current market and in what lies ahead.
+Is this approach still reliable?
+It really depends on what you're purchasing, and where it's located.
+Regardless, it's critical you have all the facts at hand, and you know which questions to ask as it pertains to your needs and objectives.
+Want to have someone on your side?
+Having a realtor with a particularly critical eye on your dwell hunt in the context of the current market and with what lies ahead is important.
 That’s why a detailed strategy - driven by data and experience - in the real estate trenches is so crucial.

 With 28 years of experience in navigating the-at times-choppy waters of Toronto real estate, my team and I are here to help!